 The Watchdog Timer function allows your application to regularly "clear" the system at the set time interval.
 If the system hangs or fails to function, it will reset at the set time interval so that your system will continue to operate.

 DDR3

 DDR3 delivers increased system bandwidth and improved performance.
-It offers peak data transfer rate of up to 16 Gb/s bandwidth.
 The advantages of DDR3 are its higher bandwidth and its increase in performance at a lower power than DDR2.

 Graphics